omidbabaeigithub/bash/supervisor/README.md

 	            "RESTART_ATTEPT_INTERVAL" : "2"
             }

-  - `service`: Includes services which should be monitored, you can create a soft link!
+  - `service`: Includes services which should be monitored; you can create a soft link!